 When is the application available?

-The application will be available online at www.chicagoelections.com/ppa from January 15 to January 29, 2014.
+The application is available online at www.chicagoelections.com/ppa now.

 Who is eligible to apply?

 All applicants are required to: